KarelZe/dualis/readme.md

 # dualis api
 This is an **unofficial API** for [dualis](https://www.dualis.dhbw.de) by DHBW (Cooperative State Univerity) built on top of Python Flask, Requests and Beautiful Soup.
-This is a student project and is not affiliated with DHBW.
+This is a student project which is not affiliated with DHBW.

 ## purpose
 Checking for new marks in dualis can be very tedious.
 I thought, it would be great to automate it and spend your time on things